Using Git, GitHub, and GitHub Classroom for Courses

 /zAssignments_repos/

 folder.
-Recommend starting the name with something likehw01_
+Recommend starting the name with something likehw_01_

-file is not included.Recommend against copying the entire assignment folder.
-If you do, be sure to delete the
+Recommend against copying the entire assignment folder.
+If you do, be sure to delete the _solutions.xxx

-.
-In the assignment instructions, tell the students to rename this file with the homework number and their name.Once all files are in place, initialize the directory as its own Git repo.
+- Once all files are in place, initialize the directory as its own Git repo.

-If you want to preserve the assignment over multiple semesters (recommended), create a corresponding repo under the GitHub Course organization and push to that organization.
+- Create a corresponding repo under the GitHub Course organization and push to that organization.

 Template Repository